 Visa has put in place new compelling evidence rules effective in April 2023 to help merchants better fight first party fraud.
 It will expand the list of compelling evidence merchants can provide to help invalidate certain customer disputes.
 In turn, this will improve merchants’ chances of winning those disputes.

 By keeping meticulous transaction records and saving copies of your communications with customers, you can submit compelling evidence to contest first-party misuse chargebacks.
 The card networks’ reason codes usually spell out the evidence needed for a successful representation.

 Identify customers engaging in first-party misuse

 With the myriad of ways cybercriminals can commit payments fraud, a rigid 'one-size-fits-all' approach simply won't work.
-Nor will a zero-tolerance approach where you prioritise fighting fraud but accept that legitimate customers will get blocked, or an approach to prioritise sales and hope that the higher sales volume counters the higher rates of fraud.
+Nor will a zero-tolerance approach where you prioritize fighting fraud but accept that legitimate customers will get blocked, or an approach to prioritize sales and hope that the higher sales volume counters the higher rates of fraud.

 These approaches aren’t sustainable and will likely lead to lost revenue, increased chargeback rates, higher transaction costs, customer churn, and damage to your brand’s credibility.